KAJM

-KQFN (1580 kHz) is a commercial AM radio station licensed to Tempe, Arizona and serving the Phoenix metropolitan area.
-It is owned by CRC Broadcasting Company, Inc., and airs a sports radio format, primarily emphasizing on sports betting, branded as "The Fanatic".
-The station has two local afternoon drive-time shows, with programming from BetQL Network, Infinity Sports Network, and Vegas Stats & Information Network (VSiN) heard at other times throughout the week when there are no live play-by-play broadcasts.
+KAJM (1580 AM) is a commercial radio station licensed to Tempe, Arizona, United States, serving the Phoenix metropolitan area.
+It is owned by LPFM Broadcasting, which is a sister company of Sierra H Multimedia, and airs a rhythmic oldies format known as Mega 99.3.
+It broadcasts from studios on Central Avenue in Phoenix and a transmitter near 40th Street and Southern Avenue in south Phoenix.
+The FM translator station K257CD on Shaw Butte provides FM coverage of KAJM in areas of Central and North Phoenix north of the Salt River.

-The studios and offices are on East Evans Road in Scottsdale.
-The transmitter is located at the already heavily used site in South Mountain Village on South 38th Street.
-The single mast (127.9M tall) is also used by KSUN (1400kHz) and KPHX (1480kHz).
+This station began broadcasting from Tempe on June 1, 1960, as KYND, owned by Dick Gilbert.
+It was a daytime-only station with a middle-of-the-road music format.
+For more than 30 years, it was owned by Buck Owens and broadcast various forms of country music.
+In 1969, the country format was extended to FM on KNIX (102.5 FM).
+From 1973 to 1985, the station aired a more traditional-oriented version of KNIX's country format before becoming a full-time simulcast.
+From 1990 to 1998, the station was KCWW "KCW" and the flagship of Owens's satellite syndicated format "Real Country".

-The station had been owned by ABC for its Radio Disney format and operated at the maximum power permitted by the Federal Communications Commission for commercial AM stations, 50,000 watts around the clock.
-But in October 2015, as it was being sold, the station went silent.
-It returned to the air under new ownership on February 13, 2017 and is now simulcast on two FM translators, K257CD in Phoenix, operating at 99.3 MHz and K240EU in Tempe, at 95.9 MHz.
-In addition, the AM station drastically reduced its power at night to 95 watts, using a non-directional antenna, instead of the previous complicated directional antenna multi-tower array, required to maintain its former nighttime power of 50,000 watts.
-By June 2023, the station downgraded its daytime power to 24,000 watts while upgrading its nighttime power to 245 watts.
-The station also moved from a Class D station back to a Class B station.
+Owens sold KCWW to ABC/Disney in 1998, and for the next 15 years, the station as KMIK broadcast Radio Disney, a national children's contemporary hit format.
+As Disney dismantled the network, KMIK left the air owing to damage to its six-tower transmission array in Mesa.
+The station relocated to its current transmitter site at reduced power and returned to the air in 2017 as KQFN "The Fanatic", a sports talk station owned by CRC Broadcasting and simulcast on K257CD and an additional translator, K240EU, in the East Valley.
+CRC was placed into receivership in 2025 and the facility sold to Sierra H Broadcasting, owner of K257CD.

-1580 AM is Canadian clear-channel frequency, on which CKDO in Oshawa is the dominant Class A station.
+AM 1580 is a Canadian clear-channel frequency, on which CKDO in Oshawa, Ontario, is the dominant Class A station.
 There are no other Class A stations on this frequency in North America.

 History

 KYND

-The station first began broadcasting on June 1, 1960, with the call sign to KYND.
+The station first began broadcasting on June 1, 1960, with the call sign KYND.
 The station's license was assigned by the FCC on July 25, 1960.
 KYND was originally owned by Dick Gilbert, a singer, music editor, and disc jockey.
 During the period the station was KYND, it broadcast middle of the road music, and was branded as "The Kind Station".

 The station originally broadcast only during daytime hours, with a power of 10,000 watts.
 In the mid-1960s the station's power was increased 50,000 watts during the day, with a power of 10,000 watts during critical hours.
 In 1966, the station's owner, Dick Gilbert sold the station to Rene Cote for $341,250, which included $148,250 for station equipment and a noncompetition agreement, and $193,000 for a 10-year consultation contract.